 Some anglers believe if a PVA bag is tied onto the lead it will take time to dissolve, prolonging a take due to the free offerings settling below the hook bait.

-To solve this problem try using ‘the pellet lead’ which is great for massive barbel.
+To solve this problem and perfect how to catch barbel try using ‘the pellet lead’ which is great for massive barbel.
 All you need is varying sizes size scalded pellets dosed in loads of Corn Steep Liquor, then mould it around the lead.
 The pellets break up in the water, leaving irresistible scent trail.

 Pressing paste around hook bait is a fantastic method of fishing that has been around for years, but some fish are wising up for this.